Vision of the Holy Grail tapestry – Only 2 left!

 This Sans Graal tapestry wall-hanging is finely woven in France in rayon and acrylic and is lined, with a rod pocket for easy hanging.

-To order this Burne-Jones tapestry: use the drop-down arrow in the top right to select a size (the price will show), then select quantity and click on the button to enter the securely encrypted shopping cart.
+To order this Burne-Jones tapestry: use the drop-down arrow in the top right to select the quantity and click on the button to enter the securely encrypted shopping cart.
 You can pay using Visa, Mastercard or American Express, and then we’ll confirm receipt of your order.